DmitryDubovik/ATM/README.md

 HTML and JavaScript for presentation.

-##Steps to run
+## Steps to run
-Clone Repo
+Clone Repo.

-Open ATM.sln
+Open ATM.sln.

-Start WebApi project, it should create and seed the databse
+Start WebApi project (select http from the drop down), it should create and seed the databse.

-Open UI folder in VS code
+Open UI folder in VS code.

 Run UI using LiveServer or any other.
-Make sure UI is running at http://localhost:5500/
+Make sure UI is running at http://localhost:5500/, otherwise CORS will require a modification.
+.